securitybunker/databunker/API.md

 ### Explanation

-This API is used to create new user record and if the request is successful it returns new `{token}`.
+This API is used to create new user record and if the request is successful it returns new user `{token}`.
 On the database level, each records is encrypted with it's own key.

 ### POST Body Format

 POST Body can contain regular form data or JSON.
-Data Bunker extracts `{login}`, `{phone}` and `{email}` out of POST data or from JSON root level and builds additional hashed indexes for user object.
+Data Bunker extracts `{login}`, `{phone}` and `{email}` out of POST data or from JSON root level and builds additional hashed indexes for user record.

 The {login}, {phone}, {email} values must be unique, otherwise you will get a duplicate user record error.
-So, you can not create two user records with the same email address.
+So, for example, you can not create two user records with the same email address.

 The following content type supported: